hpcaitech/Open-Sora/README.md

 ### Use MSR-VTT

 We use [MSR-VTT](https://cove.thecvf.com/datasets/839) dataset, which is a large-scale video description dataset.
-We should preprocess the raw videos before training the model.
+Users should preprocess the raw videos before training the model.
 You can use the following scripts to perform data processing.

 ```bash